 I remember one client ordering one container of scarf from India that was completely useless at arrival in Europe due to mold and very strong smell.
 This was due to poor unit packing.

 It is very important to choose the right dimensions for your cartons.
 You don’t want your products to be too loose or too tight in the carton and for this reason, get damaged.

 Usually, master packing dimensions are decided by the factories and they normally do a good job.
 However to be safe, always ask them for their specifications to double check your products will be well-packed, especially if for products that are designed specifically for you.
 You can ask or require them about the size and about the carton thickness and type (Single, Double or Triple Wall) and mention this very clearly in your product specifications.

-You can check my previous article on how to write clear and complete specifications to your Asian suppliers here for more details.
+You can check my previous article on how to write clear and complete specifications to your Chinese suppliers here for more details.